 This easy-going rustic drama sees Elvis Presley cast as wide-eyed country boy Toby Kwimper in a film adapted by His Girl Friday screenwriter Charles Lederer from Richard Powell’s novel Pioneer, Go Home.

-This was not actually intended as a vehicle for Elvis – the real stars are Arthur O’Connell and a troublesome homestead – but it benefits from Presley’s gentle, laid-back performance as an unsophisticated young hillbilly.
+This was not actually intended as a vehicle for Elvis – the real stars are Arthur O’Connell as Pop Kwimper and the troublesome homestead – but it benefits from Presley’s gentle, laid-back performance as an unsophisticated young hillbilly.

 Still, there’s pleasure to be had from watching Presley resist the charms of Joanna Moore or flirt with cute Anne Helm.

 Fans may care to note that Presley’s hair here is very close to its original colour before he permanently dyed it black.

 Frank De Kova